Stewie23/MediaWiki-MCP-Server/README.md

 ## Configuration

+> **Note:** Config is only required when interacting with a private wiki or using authenticated tools.

 Create a `config.json` file to configure wiki connections.
 Use the `config.example.json` as a starting point.

 ### Basic structure